knstntn-bv/product-notebook/docs/hypotheses-page.md

 ## Overview

 The Hypotheses Page provides a comprehensive table for tracking and managing product hypotheses.
 It allows users to document insights, problem and solution hypotheses, validation results, and impact metrics in a structured format.
+The page uses a dialog-based editing approach for better user experience and data safety.

+## Recent Changes (2025-01-15)

+### Major UI/UX Improvements

+1. **Dialog-Based Editing**
+   - Replaced inline editing with dialog-based editing (consistent with Goals and Features)
+   - All fields are now edited in a dedicated dialog opened by clicking on a table row
+   - Eliminates risk of losing unsaved changes
+   - Better focus on editing task

+2. **Table Layout Reorganization**
+   - Combined related fields in single columns:
+     - Problem Hypothesis and Problem Validation are now in one column
+     - Solution Hypothesis and Solution Validation are now in one column
+   - Validation fields are displayed below their corresponding hypotheses with visual separators
+   - Improved space utilization and readability

+3. **Status Display**
+   - Status is now displayed as read-only text in the table
+   - Status can only be edited in the hypothesis editing dialog
+   - Column width automatically adjusts to content
+   - Removed inline status selector to simplify the table

+4. **Automatic Column Width Distribution**
+   - Table uses `table-auto` layout for automatic column width distribution
+   - Status and Actions columns automatically adjust to content width
+   - Other columns use percentage-based widths
+   - Better space utilization across different screen sizes

+5. **Improved Delete Flow**
+   - Delete action moved to the editing dialog
+   - Added confirmation dialog before deletion
+   - Prevents accidental deletions

+6. **Table Content**
+   - All table content is now read-only
+   - Table rows are clickable to open editing dialog
+   - Visual hover effects indicate interactive rows
+   - Better separation between viewing and editing modes

 ## Location